Inspire Challenge FAQ's

 How will judging work?

-- Judges will evaluate submissions against the scorecard to make a preliminary ranking and select finalists.
+- Judges will evaluate submissions against a scorecard to make a preliminary ranking and select finalists.

 - Finalists will introduce their submission briefly in a plenary session on the first day of the Big Data in Agriculture Convention.
 They will have about two days to interact with each other, subject matter experts, potential partners and more at the Convention.